zakattack9/WRaPiC/README.md

 ```

 ### Kubernetes Dashboard Setup
 This is a quick way to set up, run, and access the Kubernetes Dashboard remotely from another host outside the cluster network such as the computer used to ssh into the RPi cluster.
-These steps have been taken from the official [Kubernetes Dashabord documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and Oracle's [Access the Kubernetes Dashboard](https://docs.oracle.com/en/operating-systems/olcne/orchestration/dashboard.html#dashboard-start) guide.
+These steps have been adapted from the official [Kubernetes Dashabord documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and Oracle's [Access the Kubernetes Dashboard](https://docs.oracle.com/en/operating-systems/olcne/orchestration/dashboard.html#dashboard-start) guide.

 1) Deploy the K8s dashboard from the master node with the following command
 ```bash